pluralsight/pando-rfcs/text/0000-icons.md

 To allow for control of the color via CSS by inheriting the foreground color, `currentColor` is assigned to the `fill` and/or `stroke` colors by a build script as appropriate (this assumes single-color icons).

-Icon files are then converted to framework-specific syntax (React by default) using `babel` (and potentially other tools in the future) with one additional folder to specify each framework (e.g., `@pluralsight/icons` for React jsx - since it is the default, `@pluralsight/icons/svelte` for Svelte, etc.).
+Icon files are then converted to framework-specific syntax.

-Each icon will have, by default, a descriptive `aria-label` attribute.
+React is our default, which converts svg to `_jsx` syntax using `svg-to-jsx` and `babel`.
+Icons can then be imported from `@pluralsight/icons` - since it is the default.

-**TO DO: How to change or ignore**
+Each framework will have its own corresponding folder.
+E.g., , `@pluralsight/icons/svelte` for Svelte, etc.

 Any additional properties (including styling) can be provided by the `headless-styles` package.